albertoancarani/thesys/README.md

-The main code is run_stress_min.
-In this folder there is the cantiveler beam case.
-If you need to change loads or constraint there is a section in the function Stress_2D_Sensitivity_Comp .
+The main code is run_stress_min, and this folder contains the cantilever beam case.
+If you need to modify loads or constraints, there is a dedicated section within the function Stress_2D_Sensitivity_Comp.
+The functions for the MMA algorithm (such as asymp, gcmmasub, kktcheck, and subsolv) are sourced from open-source resources."
-The MMA algoritm functions are from an open source. (asymp , gcmmasub , kktcheck , subsolv )